Halfway Houses in Idaho

 Brick House Recovery Addiction Treatment Centers - Idaho Falls, ID

-Brick House Recovery Addiction Treatment Centers is a sober living house in Idaho Falls, Idaho, 83402 zip code.
+Brick House Recovery Addiction Treatment Centers is a halfway house in Idaho Falls, ID, 83402 zip code.

 Address: 1020 Landbank Street, Idaho Falls, ID 83402 in Bonneville County